Magana Jari Ce: Plot

-The novel tells a story of a young prince and his parrot pet known as Aku.
-It also depicts royalist and royal life within Hausa emirates, where royalist struggle for royal title inheritance, which makes them optimistic to make plans to inherit imperial, royal and noble ranks.
-The story begins with a story of a rich emir who has a kingdom but unfortunately doesn't have a child that will inherit his wealth and become the future king.
+The novel tells the story of a young prince and his pet parrot Aku.
+It also depicts royalist and royal life within Hausa emirates, where royalists struggle for royal title inheritance, which makes them optimistic to make plans to inherit imperial, royal and noble ranks.
+The story begins with the story of a rich emir who has a kingdom but unfortunately doesn't have a child that will inherit his wealth and become the future king.
 Fortunately for the emir, a traditional sheikh dreams that if the emir will gather together 40 imams to pray for him for about 40 days, God will answer their prayers and bless him with a child.
-The result was the birth of Musa, the young crown prince and heir to the throne.
-At about 12 years of age, an emir from Sinari kingdom send his visier to Emir Abdurahman, the father of Musa, proposing a marriage engagement between his daughter Princess Sinaratu and Prince Musa.
-This is the marriage proposal that upset Sarki Abdurahman, which makes him disgraced the visier of Sinari by telling him unpleasant statement and send him out of his kingdom disgraced.
+The result is the birth of Musa, the young crowned prince and heir to the throne.

+When Musa is about 12 years of age, an Emir from Sinari kingdom sends his visier to Emir Abdurahman, the father of Musa, proposing a marriage engagement to his daughter Princess Sinaratu.
+This marriage proposal upsets Sarki Abdurahman, which makes him disgrace the visier of Sinari by telling him many unpleasant things and sending him out of his kingdom in shame.

-Upon what happened the visier to Sarki Abdurahman tends to join hand with Sarkin Sinari to fight his own emir in return of a throne, he sent his slave to direct them into the kingdom by following unknown route to come inside the kingdom and overthrow the emir.
+Upon what happened the visier to Sarki Abdurahman joins hand with Sarkin Sinari to fight his own emir in return of a throne, he sent his slave to direct them into the kingdom by following unknown route to come inside the kingdom and overthrow the emir.
 The plan was unsuccessful and Emir Abdurahman wished to retaliate.
 As Sarki Abdulrahman must leave to go to war, he left his visier on the throne to rule over the kingdom, not knowing that his visier is a traitor to the kingdom.

 Upon his leaving, the visier decided to kill the crown prince and, hoping for the emir to die in war, would make him the righteous heir to the throne.
 Crown prince Musa's father left the palace to fight, having ordered his most trusted slaves to protect his son against any internal traitor who might harm the prince.

 The crown prince's pet parrot, Aku, has knowledge of the past, present and future, so the parrot entertains the prince with stories, so that he does not leave the palace in pursuit of his father and expose himself to danger.